Our Black Tie CBD reviews cover their most popular flowers. Choose a Black Tie CBD product or read in order from highest rated.

 Effect (9.5 out of 10)

 Nearly perfect!
 We don’t hand out scores like this too often when it comes to effect.
 This one, though, is an absolute winner and easily in our top 3 experiences thus far.
-For starters, the onset is nearly instant.
+For starters, the onset of the Blueberry Pie strain is nearly instant.
 After a few puffs, a slight brain haze set in.
 Don’t worry, it mellows out after 10 minutes or so.
 But, this flower definitely lets you know it’s working from the jump.
 In short order, we had a great muscle chill throughout most of our body reminiscent of Berkshire CBD’s Remedy strain.
 Most importantly, this flower put a big smile on our reviewer’s face.
 Not just content or relaxed, but actually delivered happiness.
 Awesome!
 After our session finished, there were a few notable things worth mentioning.
 First, this effect comes in waves, which is a pretty great sensation.
 What doesn’t come in waves is the sedation.
 We went from wide awake to eyes drooping and ready for bed in no time flat.
 This is an evening strain that gave us one of the best nights of sleep, and best mornings, in a long while.
 Why no perfect 10, then?
 We just wished the effect lasted a tad bit longer.
 Don’t worry, though, we’ll be coming back for more.

 Price (9.0 out of 10)